 - 1. Verify the web log rotation configuration matches the Apache configured log files. - 2.
-Verify the rotation period and number of logs to retain is at least 13 weeks or 3 months. - 3.
-For each virtual host configured with its own log files ensure that those log files are also included in a similar log rotation.
+Verify the rotation period and number of logs to retain is at least 13 weeks or three months. - 3.
+For each virtual host configured with its own log files, ensure those log files are also included in a similar log rotation.

-To implement the recommended state, do either option 'a' if using the Linux logrotate utility or option 'b' if using a piped logging utility such as the Apache rotatelogs:
+To implement the recommended state, do either option a) if using the Linux logrotate utility or option b) if using a piped logging utility such as the Apache rotatelogs: